 Hobgoblins have access to the following spell.

-School illusion (phantasm) [emotion, mind-affecting]; Level antipaladin 2, cleric 3, inquisitor 3, witch 3
+School illusion (phantasm) [emotion, mind-affecting, pain]; Level antipaladin 2, cleric 3, inquisitor 3, witch 3

 Casting Time 1 standard action